Primitive reflexes: Parachute reflex

 This reflex occurs in slightly older infants (starts between 6 and 7 months and become fully mature by 1 year of age) when the child is held upright and the baby's body is rotated quickly to face forward (as in falling).
 The baby will extend their arms forward as if to break a fall, even though this reflex appears long before the baby walks.

 Unintegrated reflexes

 Reflexes that are not suppressed in infancy are referred to as unintegrated or persistent reflexes.
 When they persist, they are related to academic struggles.
 For example, children with learning difficulties have been found to exhibit persistent primitive reflexes.
 In addition, a persistent ATNR has been found to be associated with lower reading and spelling scores, and children with reading problems tend to display the tonic labyrinthine reflex more than children without reading problems.
+Upon monitoring pre-primary school children to see how reflexes develop as an infant gets older, the strongest association of all motor skills was found between static and dynamic balance and performance in academic activities such as mathematics.
+There has also been a high correlation found between ATNR persistence and decreased fine motor skills in children, which in many cases has led to a diagnosis of motor deficit disorders such as Developmental Coordination Disorder (DCD).
 Lastly, a relationship has been found between ADHD symptoms and ATNR persistence and another between ADHD diagnosis and Moro and Galant reflex persistence.

+Reflex Integration

+Reflex integration is a therapeutic approach designed to identify and integrate persistent primitive reflexes to promote neurological development.
+Primitive reflexes are automatic movement patterns that emerge during infancy and are typically inhibited by higher brain functions as the nervous system matures.
+If these reflexes persist beyond the expected age, they may interfere with motor development, learning, and behavior.

+The therapy involves specific exercises and sensory stimulation aimed at reorganizing the nervous system to inhibit these persistent reflexes.
+The goal is to support neurological maturity, laying the foundation for more complex motor and cognitive skills.

+Research has shown that retained primitive reflexes can be associated with learning and behavioral difficulties.
+For instance, the persistence of the asymmetric tonic neck reflex (ATNR) has been linked to challenges in reading and writing.
+Integrating such reflexes can improve academic performance and behavior in children.

+Several methods are used in reflex integration therapy, including: